ColorAnt | Embed CxF X-4

 Creating charts for spot color libraries is straightforward:

-1. Open the Custom Chart tool and select the option Spot color library under Color Space.
+1. Open the Custom Chart tool and select the option Spot color library from the Intended Use drop-down menu.

 2. Specify the desired Number of spot colors for the library, and decide on the Number of patches per spot color.